Sandvox: Frequently Asked Questions

 Although licensing and update checking are handled a bit differently, nearly the features, functions, and capabilities are the same.

-The only difference is that the "Discover Plugins" window, which lists third-party designs and plugins for Sandvox, is not available in the Mac App Store version.
-(Apple won't let embed links to third-party websites where purchasing is possible.)
+The only difference is that the “Discover Plugins” window, which lists third-party designs and plugins for Sandvox, is not available in the Mac App Store version.
+(Apple won’t let us embed links to third-party websites where purchasing is possible.)

 You can download Karelia's edition of Sandvox and start using it, if you wish to use that feature.
 Sandvox will recognize the license you purchased from the Mac App Store as long as you have run the App Store edition at least once on your system.